Analysis | The key shifts in Minnesota and Wisconsin that have improved Biden’s chances of victory

 In some cases, Biden’s doing far better.
 Among women in Minnesota, and White women in particular, Biden’s advantage over Trump is about 30 points larger than what Hillary Clinton saw in 2016.
 That year, White women preferred Trump by a narrow margin; now, they prefer Biden by a wide one.
 Independents in Minnesota similarly flipped from a narrow Trump advantage to a big Biden lead.

 The changes in Wisconsin are more modest but still important.
-Most noticeable is the improvement Biden’s seen with older voters.
+Most noticeable is the improvement Biden has seen with older voters.
 A fifth of the electorate in Wisconsin was age 65 or over in 2016, and they were about evenly split (with Trump leading Clinton by a point).
 Now, Biden leads by 17 points.
 That helps give him his overall lead in the state.

 Keen political observers will quickly point out that polling in 2016 also showed Clinton with wider leads right before the election than she actually enjoyed.
 They would be right.
 FiveThirtyEight’s average of state polls at the end of the 2016 race gave Clinton a five-point lead in Wisconsin and an eight-point lead in Minnesota.
 Those were off by four and six points, respectively.